 Reflux – one of the causes of SIBO is thought to be the prolonged use of proton pump inhibitors for reflux symptoms.
 These medications make the stomach less acidic and let bacteria through to the small intestine.
 When patients suffer from excessive belching, they can belch acid from the stomach into the gullet, causing symptoms that mimic reflux-like heartburn.

 Flatulence/wind – again some wind is normal, after all everybody farts!
-Patient with SIBO are often very windy and the wind can be very smelly.
+Patients with SIBO are often very windy and the wind can be very smelly.
 For a SIBO patient this can mean not going out and may cause some relationship difficulties!

 Diarrhoea/constipation – often seen as a symptom of irritable bowel syndrome (IBS), alternating diarrhoea and constipation can also be a symptom of SIBO.
 The mechanism for this symptom is less clear than the others but many doctors think that at least some people who think they have IBS actually have SIBO.

 The good news about SIBO is that it can be diagnosed and treated.
 Diagnosis involves a simple breath test that can be done at home.
 The patient is asked to drink some sugar solution and then blow into a series of test tubes over a couple of hours.
 The gas in the test tubes is analysed and if the hydrogen and methane levels are high that usually indicates SIBO.

 There are a range of treatments for SIBO, including dietary modifications and medication.
-At RefluxUK we are experts in the diagnosis and treatment of all kinds of functional gut disorders, so if you think you have SIBO or reflux or both please get in touch and book a consultation.
+At RefluxUK we are experts in the diagnosis and treatment of all kinds of functional gut disorders, so if you think you have SIBO or reflux or both please get in touch or book a consultation.